 Since 2012, over 180 people across the state have completed the training and become Forest Pest First Detectors.

-Next training will be held in the fall of 2017.
+Next training will be held on December 6th, from 9:30-2:30pm in Berlin, VT.
+Check out the event here.

 The Forest Pest First Detector program prepares volunteers by providing training on technical information about the most wanted tree pests and how to be an effective First Detector.

 - The training takes place in person.
 Topics covered include: